 Do I need a referral to see a specialist?

-Medicare Advantage PPO plans are a popular Medicare option for enrollees who are looking for more provider freedom than an HMO plan can offer.
+Medicare Advantage PPO plans are a popular Medicare option for enrollees who want more provider freedom than an HMO plan offers.

 PPO plans offer cost savings when using in-network providers, but these costs can quickly add up when out-of-network providers are used.
-Still, there is no requirement for a PCP and referrals aren’t required for specialists, which is beneficial for those who require flexibility.
+Still, a PCP is not required, and specialists do not require referrals, which is beneficial for those who require flexibility.